martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/generic-handlers.md

 end
 ```

-Finally you can even implement your own logic in order to compute the redirection URL by overridding the `#redirect_url` method:
+Finally, you can even implement your own logic in order to compute the redirection URL by overriding the `#redirect_url` method:

 ```crystal
 class ArticleRedirectHandler < Marten::Handlers::Redirect